Vallu01/quartz/content/Wild Beyond the Witchlight/Open Loops/Agenda.md

 ## Next Actions
 - [+] Get a Poisoner's Kit
 - [?]
 Ask about [[Candlefoot]]
+- [ ] Get to Motherhorn
+	- [ ] Find the Alichorn
+- [ ] Go to Curie with the Alichorn
+	- [ ] Figure out how to unfreeze time with the Alicorn and Cauldron
+- [ ] Save the children from the meeting with Hags in Downfall

 ## Dryads
 - [!]
 Find an unicorn horn without an unicorn attached for [[Meadowleaf]]